defi-the-cefi/GRU-ow/README.md

 #### Architecture
 The architectural design of the GRU circuit is illustrated below.
-Each GRU is a node in a deep neueral netowkr that is designed with learnable weight parameters that determine the rate/level of information propogation across a sequence of observed isntances.
+Each GRU is a node in a deep neueral network that is designed with learnable weight parameters that determine the rate/level of information propogation across a sequence of observed isntances.
 These units effectively gate the memory of our neural netowrk.
 They are a condensed and more efficient implementation of the original LSTM gated memory model.

 ![gru_circuit](images/GRU_circuit.png)